 “Right now, Ted looks great, but he had a rocky course,” Litofksy said.

-Ted was in the care of several specialty teams on his course to recovery including a team from neurology as well as the physical medicine and rehabilitation nurses and physicians at Rusk Rehabilitation Center.
+Ted was in the care of several specialty teams on his course to recovery including a team from neurology as well as the physical medicine and rehabilitation nurses and physicians at Rusk Rehabilitation Hospital.

 “The dedicated neuro ICU allows us to care for complex cases, and we have the subspecialty expertise in place to deal with these complicated cases,” Litofsky said.
 “Because we have the largest neurosurgery group in this area with our depth and breadth of specialties, we can ensure the patient is being taken care of by the absolute best surgeon to handle that issue.”